tgharold/sync2usb/LUKS.md

 ## Creating a keyfile

 Creation of a keyfile is not difficult.
 The following creates a 256 byte file (2048 bits) which is overkill for most purposes.
-You could get by with a 128 byte file, or go a bit larger.
-Note that since this uses `/dev/random` which blocks, it may take 10-300 seconds to create the 256 byte file.
+You could get by with a 64 or 128 byte file, or go a larger with 512 or 1024 byte files.
+Note that since this uses `/dev/random` which blocks, it may take dozens of seconds to create the 256 byte file.
-Smaller files (256 byte) will generate faster.
+Smaller files (64 or 128 byte) will generate faster.

 ```
 $ sudo dd if=/dev/random of=/root/usb-keyfile bs=256 count=1 iflag=fullblock